winitzki/scall/tutorial/programming_dhall.md

 However, type annotations must be given  when binding a function argument, such as `λ(x : Natural) → x + 1`.
 The type of the expression `x + 1` is unknown if the type of `x` is unknown.
-It is not valid in Dhall to write, say, `λ(a : Type) → λ(x : a) → x + 1`; Dhall will not infer `a = Natural` from this code.
+It is not valid in Dhall to write, say, `λ(a : Type) → λ(x : a) → x + 1`; Dhall will not infer `a = Natural` from that code.

-One can describe this behavior by saying that the type information goes only in the direction from bound variables towards expressions, but not in the opposite direction (from expressions to bound variables).
+One can describe this behavior by saying that the type inference is sent only "in  one direction": from bound variables towards expressions, but not  from expressions to bound variables.
-The expression `x + 1` cannot be typechecked in Dhall unless `x` has a known type.
+The expression `x + 1` cannot be typechecked in Dhall unless the type of the bound variable `x` is already known.
+The types of function arguments will not be inferred by examining the function body and assuming that the types must match there.
-Function arguments must be explicitly type-annotated.
+So, function arguments must be explicitly type-annotated;

-Type parameters are not treated specially.
+Also, type parameters are treated in the same way.
-Dhall will not infer them and fill them in.
+Dhall will not infer them and will not fill them in automatically:
 ```dhall
 let identity : ∀(a : Type) → a → a = λ(a : Type) → λ(x : a) → x
 let _ = identity 123  -- Type error: type parameter missing.